 Once you’ve done an initial self-assessment to evaluate what you may or may not know, you can use prior learning assessment to earn credit for what you do.
 Here’s how.

-A variety of credentials, licenses, certifications and training programs have been independently reviewed by the University’s Office for Assessment of Professional and Workplace Learning (OAPWL) and determined to be worth college credit.
-These evaluations are known as Academic Program Reviews (APR).
-Popular APR credits include aviation FAA credentials, nuclear industry training, military training, police academies and related training programs, UPS, Ma’alot/Zaidner Institute, nursing (RN license) and other allied health fields.
+A variety of credentials, licenses, certifications and training programs have been independently reviewed by the University’s Office of Professional Learning Review (OPLR) and determined to be worth college credit.
+These evaluations are known as Professional Learning Reviews (PLR).
+Popular PLR credits include aviation FAA credentials, nuclear industry training, military training, police academies and related training programs, UPS, Ma’alot/Zaidner Institute, nursing (RN license) and other allied health fields.
 If you have successfully completed any of these eligible reviews conducted by the University, submit the official documentation of completion to receive credit toward your degree program.
 These credits can be applied to any part of your program, including the area of study, as long as they fit the requirements of your degree and do not exceed the limitation of transferable credits from any one source.

 2. American Council on Education (ACE) CREDIT and National College Credit Recommendation Service (NCCRS)